tttppp/ragl/rules.md

 ## 2.1 New signups

-2.1.1 New players have until 2025-10-02 to send the registration info.
+2.1.1 New players have until 2026-10-22 to send the registration info.

 2.1.2 Registration takes place through Discord (#ragl-signups in https://discord.gg/99zBDuS), the primary channel of communication for RAGL, or in the registrations forum thread.

-2.1.3 Registration info must include the following:
+2.1.3 Registration info for new players must include the following:
 * Nickname that will be used throughout the season;
 * Country of origin and time zone expressed in UTC (see http://www.timeanddate.com);
 * OpenRA discord name (Discord is the primary channel for communication);
 * Forum name (used to find player id).

-2.1.4 Registered players are put onto Signup list.
+2.1.4 Registered players will be put onto the Signup list.
 If a player has sent their registration info but hasn't been put onto the Signup list then they should contact the officials no later than the final registration date.

 ## 2.2 Returning players

-2.2.1 Players transferring over from the previous season have until 2025-10-02 to confirm their participation.
+2.2.1 Players transferring over from the previous season have until 2026-10-22 to confirm their participation.

 2.2.2 Returning players don't have to provide any other information than the expressed confirmation, officials will request any of the above if mandatory information is missing.

 ## 2.3 Qualifications

 2.3.5 Players who have been forfeit or disqualified in more seasons than they have completed will need to play some pre-season games on the ladder to be eligible to return.
-Players must have played `4*(incomplete - complete)²` games on the ladder between the targeted end of playoffs for the previous season (see rules page for previous season) and registration closing for this season.
+Players must have played `4*(incomplete - complete)²` games on the ladder between the targeted end of playoffs for the previous season (see the rules page for last season) and registration closing for this season.

 For example: If a player has season forfeit in 3 seasons and only completed 1 season then they must play `4*(3-1)² = 4*2² = 16` preseason ladder games to be eligible for the season.

 See https://tttppp.github.io/ragl/forfeits.html for individual records.

-2.3.6 Forfeits during the playoffs of this season will count as a completed season for future qualification (although similar forfeits in some past seasons were subject to different rules and so continue to count as forfeits).
+2.3.6 Forfeits during the playoffs will count as a completed season for future qualification (although similar forfeits in some historical seasons were subject to different rules and so continue to count as forfeits).

 ## 2.4 Waiting list

 2.4.1 In the event of players leaving during the first week for any reason, they may be replaced from the waiting list.
 The league officials will use a combination of the waiting list and promotion to fill the vacancy.

+2.4.2 If a player registers late then it may be possible to include them in a division containing an odd number of players without significant disruption to the schedule.
+Officials will consider the RAGL Ladder rating of the player compared with the rest of the division when deciding whether this is appropriate.

 # 3. Communications